There’s much more to think about when knocking down a wall than simply breaking out the sledgehammer and impersonating a wrecking ball.

 For instance, you might be able to negotiate 25% off the cost per square metre of demolishing a stone wall if it covers twenty times the size of a dwarf wall.

-Builders can offer these discounts because they’re already on-site with tools in place, and more significant projects bring economies of scale.
+Builders can offer these discounts because they’re already on-site with their tools, and more significant projects bring economies of scale.

 Wall Removal Cost – DIY

-The DIY route is another option if you’re physically strong and take pride in a job well done.
+The DIY route is another option if you’re physically strong and take pride in your work.